 Celebrate -I have a new nephew, born last Thursday.
 What better way to celebrate this joyous occasion than with a side of delicious, pretty, mousse and chocolate filled cakes?
 Meet Alex, isn’t he a cutie pie?

 I love matcha based desserts (matcha is a powdered Japanese green tea), so to be able to create my own take on her little entremet cakes, using matcha, of course, was a fun challenge.
 I used her recipe for matcha mousse, but made a pistachio – almond sponge, adding matcha to it.
-I only used one square layer of cake** (see note at end of entry), and lined the bottom with a white chocolate – pistachio feuilletine.
-I nixed the black sesame mousse and instead made a chocolate – black sesame truffle ganache, with a bit of wasabi paste and ginger to liven it up a bit.
+I only used one square layer of cake** (see notes at the end of the recipe), and lined the bottom with white chocolate – pistachio feuilletine.
+I nixed the black sesame mousse and instead made a chocolate – black sesame truffle ganache with a bit of wasabi paste and ginger to liven it up a bit.
 It’s a ganache based on a chocolate truffle from Vosges Haut-Chocolat in Chicago, called a Black Pearl Truffle.
-The sesame brittle is from a recipe I’ve used for years, so I decided to use that - partly to avoid having to convert the measurements.
+The sesame brittle is from a recipe I’ve used for years, so I decided to use that, partly to avoid having to convert the measurements.

-Having said all that..I kind of made a mess of this cake by not letting the mousse set completely before pouring on the ganache, plus, this cake is supposed to have two layers of sponge, one on the bottom also, beneath the feuilletine.
-I was rushing, so as I was transferring the second layer, wrapped in plastic, to the fridge, I stumbled over my own feet, klutz that I am, and down it went..breaking apart and out of the plastic wrap.
+Having said all that, I kind of made a mess of this cake by not letting the mousse set completely before pouring on the ganache, plus, this cake is supposed to have two layers of sponge, one on the bottom beneath the feuilletine.
+I was rushing, so as I was transferring the second layer, wrapped in plastic, to the fridge, I tripped over my own feet, being the klutz I am, and down it went, breaking into pieces.
 This is why my bottom layer is the feuilletine layer.